 In Tasmania we grow, cook, and eat delicious food.

-We also waste it at an alarming rate.
+We also waste a lot of it and at an alarming rate.

 To help Tasmanians save food and eat well, we’ve partnered with some of our State’s finest chefs and passionate producers

 to create helpful videos and tasty recipes.
-To learn more watch the episodes and the short film linked below.
+Watch the episodes below to learn from Chef’s Ainstie, Kirsten, Tom and Luke.

 Prep & Storage